-FACILITIESThere's a single drop dunny at the lake which is the sort of toilet you'll only use if you have to.
+There's a single basic toilet at the lake which is relatively new (2021).
 There are facilities at both Ross and Oatlands.

 As shown on the map, there are a number of forestry tracks off the southern side of the lake.
 Some of these are quite nice or would make good 'wet weather' alternatives.

 There is a further network of forestry roads running off the south of the lake which I haven't shown on the map, but if you go to Google Earth or www.thelist.tas.gov.au you can find them and go exploring.

 This is a remote ride, and whilst there may be fisherman out on the lake that you can flag down, don't rely on other users coming along anytime soon.
 Carry a proper first aid kit (snake bites and cuts are real possibilities) and follow all normal safety precautions for a remote area ride.